CombineBot/combinebot.github.io/README.md

 ## What about the leaderboard?
 I decided that will wait until the WebUI, which will allow you to view that, your personal stats, and more.
 Needless to say there is a lot to do.

+Theme used on the command GIFs is [SkeuoCord](https://github.com/Marda33/SkeuoCord/tree/master)